New Universal Shapers Guided Surgical Kit

 Working in Hard Bone (Type I, II)

-The most common procedure for inserting screws.
-It is recommended to create a flare either using the bullet drills or scallop shapes (SS drills) to achieve a cortical release ring around the implants, thereby avoiding any pressure and future bone loss.
+It is recommended to create a flare either using the bullet drills or scallop shapes (SS drills) in order to achieve a cortical release ring around the implants, thereby avoiding any pressure and future bone loss.

 Cortical Release (CR) Drills